permaweb/ao-cookbook/src/welcome/getting-started.md

 # Get started in 5 minutes

-In less than 5 mins, we'll walk you through the process of taking your first peak into the rabbit hole. 🕳️🐇
+In less than 5 mins, we'll walk you through the process of taking your first peek into the rabbit hole. 🕳️🐇

 ## System requirements.